iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 The method [Polyface.facetCount]($core-geometry) has been added to this abstract class, with a default implementation that returns undefined.
 Implementers should override to return the number of facets of the mesh.

 ## Deprecations

+### @itwin/components-react

+All the components that were only used by or with the deprecated [Table]($components-react) are now marked as deprecated as well and will be removed in an upcoming version.
+The Table was deprecated a year ago in favor of the Table component provided in the `@itwin/itwinui-react` package, which do not use any of these parts.

 ### @itwin/core-backend